 If you find that you are unable to secure one of documents required for your green card, the first thing you will need to do is confirm that the document is really not available.
-You can do this by visiting the U.S. Department of State Country Reciprocity Table.
-On this page, you will select your home country in the drop-down menu.
-When the page to your country comes up, scroll down to review the “Documents” section.
-This section includes a heading for each required document for the green card process and states whether or not it is available.
+You can do this by visiting the U.S. Department of State (DOS) Country Reciprocity and Civil Documents by Country page.
+Select your home country then, when its page comes up, scroll down to review the “Documents” section.
+This includes a heading for each required document for the green card process and states whether or not it is available.

-Other commonly accepted forms of secondary evidence include, but are not limited to:
+Commonly accepted forms of secondary evidence include, but are not limited to: